-Consider the best time to use (and not to use) social media - late on a Friday or Saturday night is unlikely to be the best time to engage with residents
+Think before you type and consider the best time to use (and not to use) social media

 Don't discuss specific casework online.

 Keep your personal and councillor social media accounts separate.
 You should not use your personal account for councillor purposes, and you should not use your councillor account for private matters.
 Ensure that your councillor account is identified as such e.g. "Cllr F Bloggs"